 This program of studies is designed to prepare students to work professionally in an art field or to study at the advanced level at a graduate or professional school.
 Students complete coursework focused on a concentrated subject area.

 We offer BFA concentrations in the following studio areas:

 Our university continues to excel in teacher education, as it has for over 125 years.
-The Bachelor of Science in Education degree program prepares students to teach art on the secondary school level, combined elementary / secondary school level or combined middle / secondary school level.
+The Bachelor of Science in Education degree program prepares students to teach art at the K-12 level.

-Bachelor of Arts in Art students pursue a well-rounded liberal-arts program of study, and elect a second area of study (for example, business, journalism, public relations, or recreation) to develop alternate career options.
+Bachelor of Arts in Art students pursue a well-rounded liberal-arts program of study, and elect a second area of study (for example, marketing, journalism, or public relations) to develop alternate career options.

 The Department of art provides course work on the graduate level for returning teachers who desire to update their preparation and extend their skills, and for students choosing an elective in art as part of their program for a master's degree in another field, such as education.